Call to order: 01352 757777

 Contraindications

-• Do not feed horses with diarrhoea as it may exacerbate their condition.
+• Do not feed horses with diarrhoea, as it may exacerbate their condition.

 • Not a primary fibre source: Due to its lower fibre content compared to hay.